turingschool/backend-curriculum-site/module3/lessons/oauth.md

 $ rake db:migrate
 ```

+##### wait -- what's "uid"

+We may want to track our own user ID value from our database PLUS the unique ID value from our OAuth provider.
+Our ID value in the Rails model will be an integer, but the unique ID we get from our OAuth provider may NOT be an integer. (it's a coincidence that GitHub's ID is also an integer)

+##### Next:

 Now that we have a `User` model, we want to find or create our user.
 Let's find the user
 by their id that comes through in the auth hash.
 If we don't find the user in the db,
 we can create the user.
 We can do this with the ActiveRecord method `find_or_create_by`.